Film screening

 Banal Days won a Max Ophüls Prize in 1991.

-(Adapted from a note by the Berlin International Film Festival.)
+(Adapted from notes by the DEFA Foundation and the Berlin International Film Festival.)

 Banale Tage